danielsaidi/DeckKit/README.md

 `DeckKit` is a tiny SwiftUI library that can help you create deck-based apps.

-With `DeckKit`, you can create decks of any model that implements `CardItem` and present them in various ways.
+With `DeckKit`, you can present any model that implements `CardItem` as cards.
 It can look like this:

 <p align="center">
     <img src="Resources/Demo.gif" width=450 />
 </p>

-I will add a stunning (well...) logo, improved documentation and a demo app after the library gets 10 stars or the first external issue.
+I will add a stunning (well...) logo and improve the documentation after the library gets 50 stars or the first external issue.
 Until then, create issues or reach out to me if you need help.

 ## Installation